echobind/playbook/source/2-our-operating-process.md

 Payment is due within 15 days of the invoice date.
 Invoices can be paid by check, wire transfer, or credit card.

 ## Communication
 Slack is our preferred chat system.
-Each project receives a custom chat room that we use to deliver all of our communications.
+Each project receives a private chat room that brings together our developers and project stakeholders.
+This chat room is used to deliver all of our communications.
 We use Slack integrations extensively to notify us when important events occur.

 Example events include:
 - staging/production deployment notifications